Swat (princely state): History

+The Swat state was established by a religious leader, Saidu Baba, who was born in a Muslim Khatana Gujjar family of the upper Swat Valley in 1794.
+He began his life as a shepherd and then left the village at the age of 18 to settled in the village of Mian Brangola, where he got his early education and learnt the fundamentals of Islam.

+Saidu Baba ultimately settled in 1849 at Saidu Sharif, gradually turning Swat into an independent state.
+However, after his death in 1877, Swat fell into abeyance till 1915, when Abdul Jabbar, a descendant of Pir Baba was elected as leader.
+In 1918, the grandson of Saidu Baba, Miangul Abdul Wadud became the Wali of Swat.
+Soon Swat was recognized by the British government as a princely state.
+In 1947, Miangul Abdul Wadud acceded his state to Pakistan.

+Wali of Swat

+The Wāli of Swat (Urdu: والی سوات) was the official title of the leader (wāli) of the Miangul dynasty that ruled over the state of Swat between 1857 and 1969.

-The earlier titles of the rulers of Swat were Yousufzai Amir-e Shariyat, and Akhund.
-On the death of Saidu Baba, Akhund of Swat, in 1878, the state fell into abeyance until 1915, when Syed Abdul Jabbar Shah gained power, with the title of Badshah.
+The state of Swat was founded by Saidu Baba, religious leader also known as Akhund of Swat, in 1849.
+After his death in 1878, the state fell into abeyance until 1915, when Syed Abdul Jabbar Shah, a descendant of Pir Baba gained power with the title of Badshah.
+The grandson of Saidu Baba, Wadud of Swat was elected as monarch of Swat in 1918.
 This title was changed to "Wali" in 1926, when Swat became a princely state in a subsidiary alliance with the British Indian Empire.

 Upon Pakistan's independence in August 1947, Swat became a fully independent princely state until 3 November, when it acceded to Pakistan as one of the autonomous Princely states of Pakistan, and the Wali continued to rule.
 The Wali ceased to rule in 1969, when the state of Swat was incorporated into the North-West Frontier Province of Pakistan (now Khyber Pakhtunkhwa).
 The region comprising the former princely state today covers parts of the Swat, Buner and Shangla districts of Khyber Pakhtunkhwa.
 Today, the title is used unofficially as a courtesy title by heirs of the Miangul family of the former Wali of Swat.
 The whole dynasty founded by the Abdul Wadud Badshah, also called itself by this title.
 The Wāli of Swat, Miangul Abdul Wadud, acceded his state to Pakistan on 3 November 1947.
 The last Wali, Miangul Jahan Zeb (1908 to 1987) continued to exercise absolute rule until Pakistan took control, when on 28 July 1969, Yahya Khan announced the full integration of Swat, Chitral, and Dir into Pakistan.

+The title was made honorary after 1969 when the monarch was replaced by a civil administration.